cowlicks/blender-tools/README.md

 ## Why write code instead of using Blender's GUI?

 Writing a script to generates a model means that my final model is easily parameterized by the measurements that make it up.

 # Contributing

 Email me or create an issue if you have questions comments or concerns :yum:

+# This should not exist

+This is a hack.
+Blender could and should make this workflow easier.
+But, I haven't even asked them too yet.
+I guess I'll start [here](https://blender.stackexchange.com/questions/1190/best-place-to-put-feature-requests).
+[Contact me](#Contributing) if you want to help.